 - H.4.1.1 Lakeshore capacity assessment is a planning tool that is used to predict how much development can take place along the shorelines of inland lakes without impairing water quality (i.e., by affecting levels of phosphorus and dissolved oxygen).
 This planning tool is used for lake trout lakes. - H.4.1.2 The Province and the Lakeshore Capacity Assessment Handbook establishes parameters that determine when a lake trout lake may be determined to be at capacity for shoreline. - H.4.1.3 A Lakeshore Capacity Assessment may be required to be completed prior to the consideration of planning approvals allowing for development utilizing a private sewage disposal system within 300 metres of a lake trout lake where the lake is known to be at capacity or where the lake may be near capacity.
 The Assessment must demonstrate that such development will not result in a decline in the water quality or quality of the lake and that lake capacity is available.
-Where the creation of lots on private sewage systems within 300 metres of the shoreline or any waterbody is proposed, the Municipality will consult with the Ministry of the Environment, Conservation and Parks to determine if a Lakeshore Capacity Assessment is required. - H.4.1.4 Where Ministry of the Environment, Conservation and Parks has determined that a Lakeshore Capacity Assessment is necessary, the creation of lots or units within 300 metres of a lake shall be considered only where the results of a Lakeshore Capacity Assessment, completed in accordance with Ministry of the Environment, Conservation and Parks requirements, has identified that there is sufficient development capacity remaining to support the proposed development, or under one of the following circumstances: - To separate existing habitable dwellings, each of which is on a lot that is capable of supporting a Class 4 sewage system, provided that the land use would not change and there would be no net increase in phosphorus loading to the lake; - Where all new tile fields would be located such that they would drain into a drainage basin which is not at capacity; or, - Where all new tile fields would be set back at least 300 metres from the shoreline of lakes, or such that drainage from the tile fields would flow at least 300 metres to the lake.
+Where the creation of lots on private sewage systems within 300 metres of the shoreline or any waterbody is proposed, the Municipality will consult with the Ministry of the Environment, Conservation and Parks to determine if a Lakeshore Capacity Assessment is required.

+- H.4.1.4 Where Ministry of the Environment, Conservation and Parks has determined that a Lakeshore Capacity Assessment is necessary, the creation of lots or units within 300 metres of a lake shall be considered only where the results of a Lakeshore Capacity Assessment, completed in accordance with Ministry of the Environment, Conservation and Parks requirements, has identified that there is sufficient development capacity remaining to support the proposed development, or under one of the following circumstances: - The To separate existing habitable dwellings, each of which is on a lot that is capable of supporting a Class 4 sewage system, provided that the land use would not change and there would be no net increase in phosphorus loading to the lake; - Where all new tile fields on eachwould be located such that they would drain into a drainage basin which is not at capacity; or, - Where all new lot aretile fields would be set back at least 300 metres from the high water markshoreline of the lakelakes, or such that drainage from the tile fields would flow at least 300 metres to the lake;. - The tile fields on each new lot are located such that they would drain into the drainage basin of another waterbody, which is not at capacity; - To separate legal existing, habitable dwellings, each having a separate sewage system, provided that the land use would not change and if all lots meet the applicable minimum lot size; or, - The proposed new use, has a scale and density that is less than or equal to that which currently exists on site, and shall demonstrate a net reduction of the phosphorus loading on the lake.

-The following additional site-specific criteria can be applied where new development is proposed on at-capacity lakes and where certain municipal planning tools and agreements are in place such as a Development Permit Site Plan Control under the Planning Act:
+The following additional site-specific criteria can be applied where new development is proposed on at-capacity lakes and where certain municipal planning tools and agreements are in place such as a Development Permit site plan control under the Planning Act: